 All instructions should have ending punctuation.
 Even if the last word is formatted as inline code.
 If there’s only one instruction in a single step, you don’t need to use bullet points.
 If there are multiple instructions in a step, you have to use bullet points.

-Hints should always have ending punctuation.
+Hints should always have ending punctuation unless the hint is a code snippet.
 If there’s only one hint in a single step, you don’t need to use bullet points.
 If there are multiple hints in a step, you have to use bullet points.

-The general rule is to put all DAX syntax in code formatting (between backticks) in all exercise types.
+The general rule is to put all DAX syntax in code formatting (between backticks) in all exercise types, including the slides.

 Below is an example of how DAX code used in a hint in the DAX in Power BI course.